 Yeah, exactly.
 Shout out to Kevin.
 He and I are still in touch and I'm really happy he, you know, introduced us as some deep seated Louisiana politico's here.

 No. It was just me, I was an organizer for nobody, I guess, at the time.
-And I think, and I don't want to, like throw too much shade on my, like, general family.
-But I grew up in like a relatively conservative household.
+And I think... and I don't want to, like, throw too much shade on my, like, general family, but I grew up in like a relatively conservative household.
 And I think in the wake of, you know, Bush v.
 Gore, and then just seeing potentially the early years of the Bush administration, I particularly felt disheartened by the things that were happening and just felt like it didn't matter.
 Because I was effectively raised to think that, you know, the Republican Party was the right way to go about doing things.
 And when I saw that I didn't agree with the right way to go about doing things, I was like, "Well, if the Republicans are the only right way and they can't get it right, well, then the Democrats certainly can't get it right either."
-So I just became fully apathetic and was like, it doesn't matter.
-There's no difference.
-It was part apathetic part potentially, you know, the anarchy too, so who knows?
+So I just became fully apathetic and was like, "It doesn't matter.
+There's no difference."
+It was part apathetic, part potentially, you know, the anarchy too, so who knows?

 Interesting.
 All right.
 Well, that was just me being curious.
 So from the Obama campaign, your first job in 2010 organizing, what was that?

-So you moved around organizing until the 2014 election for Mary Landrieu.
+So you moved around, organizing until the 2014 election for Mary Landrieu.
 Is that when you came back to Louisiana?

 Yes, that is when I came back to Louisiana.
 So in between, I stayed in North Carolina, for 2010, 2011, 2012.
-And then 2013, I worked on the governor's race of Virginia helping elect Terry McAuliffe to governor there.
+And then 2013, I worked on the governor's race of Virginia, helping elect Terry McAuliffe to governor there.
 And then I came back from that race.
 I learned a lot.
 It was a great campaign, a great team to work with.
-And I came back to Louisiana in 2014 to work for Mary Landrieu, which was also an interesting and a learning experience for me, and I'm sure we're gonna get into that too.
+And I came back to Louisiana in 2014 to work for Mary Landrieu, which was also interesting and a learning experience for me, and I'm sure we're gonna get into that too.

-Oh, yeah.
+Well, yeah.
 And it was still a difficult year for Democrats because the ACA was still an albatross around the neck, particularly of Blue Dog Democrats in the South.
 Isn't that the year that the last of them were really swept out of the senate?

 Yeah, that's correct.
 They held a grudge.
-No, the whole concept of you know, people getting health care made a lot of people mad, and we paid for it.
+No, the whole concept of, you know, people getting health care made a lot of people mad, and we paid for it.
 You know, some of our senators and representatives paid for it as late as 2014.
 Mary Landrieu being a part of that.

 Tell me what your role was.
 And just to be clear, there was a Mary Landrieu campaign and there was a Campaign for Louisiana, which was the coordinated campaign.
 And it was one of the only true coordinated campaigns I have known of in Louisiana.
 It was very tied into the Mary Landrieu campaign.
-It was very connected and full blown, a very large, coordinated campaign.
+It was very connected and full blown.
+A very large, coordinated campaign.
 So tell me what your role was on that.

 Yes.
 I should clarify, I was working for the Campaign for Louisiana officially.
 Mary Landrieu's race was the highest level race that we had on there.